What is a Generator?: The Blueprint for Power

 The manner in which a generator operates is very similar to that of an automobile, and the mechanical components work in much the same fashion.
 Like your everyday car, a generator uses a heavy-duty, recharging battery to initiate and maintain its basic level of energy.
 The generator is also equipped with a fuel tank that supplies its engine with the needed resources to produce mechanical power.
 Many generators even run on the same fuels used in automobiles, although there are more options available.
 Smaller household varieties often operate on gasoline, but larger industrial generators typically have diesel engines or natural gas engines.
 Regardless of its fuel type, the engine works in concert with an alternator.
 This alternator houses electrical conductors which react to the engine’s mechanical energy and convert it into useful electrical power.

 A generator’s output of electrical power is measured in kilowatts.
 This is another term that is familiar but struggles to convey any concrete meaning to most people.
 So what exactly is a kilowatt?
-In order to understand clearly, we must simplify the measurement:
+In order to understand this concept clearly, we must simplify the measurement:

 Reducing this even further:

-Still confused?
-Unless you are a physicist there is no reason to feel ashamed.
-In plain terms, an ampere is a measurement of electrical charge and an ohm is a measurement of resistance; a joule is the amount of work it takes for a charge to pass through the particular level of resistance.
+In simple terms, an ampere is a measurement of electrical charge and an ohm is a measurement of resistance.
+A joule is the amount of work it takes for a charge to pass through the particular level of resistance.
 To conceptualize this measurement of energy, it may be helpful to envision tiny bolts struggling to push through a magnetic field.
-In a generator, the mechanical energy entering the alternator causes an electromagnetic reaction, resulting in an alternating current (AC) which is released as electricity (this is why the plugs on household electronics are referred to as “AC adaptors”).
+In a generator, the mechanical energy entering the alternator causes an electromagnetic reaction, resulting in an alternating current (AC) which is released as electricity.
+This is why the plugs on household electronics are referred to as AC adaptors.

 As you may have deduced, the more charges (amperes) that are able to pass through the field of resistance (an ohm) per second, the more powerful a generator will be.
 This is why industrial generators are quite large–they allow for a great number of kilowatts to be generated in order to supply the necessary amount of power to large buildings or heavy machinery.
 It is imperative that people shopping for a generator, whether it is intended to be a backup or a primary power source, make sure they choose a product large enough to fit their individual energy needs.